International Student Loan Application Process

-If you do not qualify for federal loans or if they are not enough to help you cover all your expenses, you might choose to apply for private student loans through banks or other financial institutions.
+If you don't qualify for federal loans or if they are not enough to help you cover all your expenses, you might choose to apply for private student loans through banks or other financial institutions.
+You can use our comparison tool to see if you are eligibe for a loan.
 Because students typically can't defer them the way they can federal loans, private loans should only be used as a last resort.
-However, in some cases it is necessary, and your personal credit will be checked to determine the interest rates of your loans.
+However, in some cases it is necessary.
+Your personal credit will be checked to determine the interest rates of your loans.

 Before applying for a private student loan, you should know exactly how much you need to borrow.
 To do this, review the financial aid award letter sent to you by your school.
 Next, find a loan that meets your needs.
 You can use our Loan Comparison Tool to help you find a loan that suits you.